joshwnj/words/for-directories-and-glory.md

 Get ready to dig into [substack's](https://github.com/substack) excellent [mkdirp](http://npmjs.org/mkdirp), a handy library for recursively creating directories (just like `mkdir -p` in linux).
 If you're like me, you've probably used this library many more times than you actually realize - it is a dependency of about 1000 other modules in npm!
 So understanding modules like this will naturally lead us on to enlightenment elsewhere.

 If we look in [index.js](https://github.com/substack/node-mkdirp/blob/0.5.0/index.js) we're dealing with just under 100 lines.
-That feels pretty achieveable.
+That feels pretty achievable.
 Let's go.

 Aliasing the export